fac27/ZanyMen/README.md

   ```
 - Open the cloned repository in your preferred code editor
   - You can also run the Index.html file through your browser if needed

+## Debugging
+The current version of this page shows a score of 89% on lighthouse when reporting on accessibility.
+This result is traced back to some aria properties attributed to buttons in our page.
+In this case, a perfect score has been exchanged for a practical improvement to the accessibility of our page.
+The aria properties ('aria-expanded' and 'aria-activedescendant') allow screen reader users to know that these buttons are collapsed by default and will direct the screen reader to the intended text once the button is expanded.
+These functionalities are not present otherwise, so the properties have been kept.

 ## Other Notes
 - This page is being developed using a mobile-first approach.
 We recommend that you preview the page for mobile devices on your browser console when reviewing the code or submitting any changes.